 The banana industry provides employment for thousands of people in developing countries in Latin America, the Caribbean, Southeast Asia, and West Africa.
 Social problems such as poor working conditions, low wages, and and unreliable employment plague the industry.
 For small farmers, growing bananas for a living can be unpredictable and unsustainable.
 Buying Fairtrade bananas means ensuring that producers get a decent price and decent pay for their labor, including the Fairtrade Premium, which is extra money producers can invest in business or community projects.
 You’ll ONLY find fairly traded, organic bananas at Kimberton Whole Foods.

 Cotton is vital for the survival of many low income countries in Central and West Asia and Africa.
 Cotton farmers in developing countries live in hardship.
 Government subsidies for cotton farmers in rich countries such as the United States lower the price of seed cotton to a rate at which small-scale farmers cannot compete.
-Learn more about the challenges inherent within the cotton industry.
 You’ll find a small selection of quality clothing made with Fair Trade cotton in our stores.

 The coffee market is notoriously unstable: global production varies greatly from year to year due to weather and disease, which leads to large fluctuations in price.
 For the small farmers that depend on this trade for their livelihood, which is estimated at around 125 million people, this can lead to great hardship.
 Buying fair trade coffee means that the farmers were paid enough to cover their costs of production and give them a safety net when market prices fall below a sustainable level.
-Watch this video about the impact of Fairtrade coffee.
 Look for fairly and responsibly traded coffee at your local Kimberton Whole Foods.

-Other products to consider buying Fair Trade: cut flowers, sugar, tea, avocados, and coconut oil.
+Other products to consider buying Fair Trade: cut flowers, sugar, tea, avocados, coconut oil, as well as handmade clothing, crafts, and goods.